ices-eg/wg_WGEEL/Misc/data_call_2024/PT.md

 ### series

 ### dataseries
+* 6 new values inserted in the database

 ### group metrics
+* 1 and 2 new values inserted in the group and metric tables

 ### individual metrics
 * 164 values deleted from fish table, cascade delete on metrics